-Every third dress code violation in a semester earns a demerit and a Tuesday morning detention from 7:30-8:15am.
-The sixth dress code violation in a semester earns two additional demerits and another Tuesday morning detention from 7:30-8:15am.
-The ninth dress code violation earns two additional demerits and another Tuesday morning detention from 7:30-8:15am.
+Every third dress code violation in a semester earns a demerit and a detention.
+The sixth dress code violation in a semester earns two additional demerits and another detention.
+The ninth dress code violation earns two additional demerits and another detention, thus putting the student one demerit away from Behavioral Probation.
 Dress code violation resets to zero in January with the start of the spring semester.